TMJ & BRUXISM

 TMJ is short for temporomandibular joint, but the abbreviation is commonly used to describe temporomandibular joint dysfunction—TMJ or TMD.
 When the hinge-like joint that connects your jaw to your skull isn’t functioning properly, it can cause pain in the face, jaw, ear, and head.
 In severe cases, TMJ may cause your jaw to lock and compromise your ability to chew.
 TMJ may also lead to a clicking or popping sound when you yawn or eat.

-At Brady Dental Care, Dr. Corbin Brady and Dr. Brady Lysne provide custom splints to help ease the jaw pain and symptoms associated with TMJ.
+At Brady Dental Care, Dr. Brady and Dr. Throckmorton provide custom splints to help ease the jaw pain and symptoms associated with TMJ.
 First, one of them will assess your situation to make sure a splint is the right treatment for your TMJ.
 A splint is designed to reduce pressure on your jaw joints and help relax the surrounding muscles.

 TMJ can be caused by trauma or other underlying conditions, but one common culprit is bruxism.